Bidding on first 2017 Honda Civic Type R tops out at $200K

 Honda recently decided to give fans the chance to own the first very 2017 Civic Type R in the country.
 That's right, the car with a VIN ending in 001.

-It went up on an online auction and at the close of bidding on Thursday the finally tally came in at $200,000.
+It went up on an online auction and at the close of bidding on Thursday the final tally came in at $200,000.
 Not bad considering the starting price on a Civic Type R is just $34,775.

 Of course, there was always going to be a steep premium considering we're talking about the first example in the country.
-Additionally, all proceeds from the sale were to be donated to charity, in this case the Pediatric Brain Tumor Foundation which Honda has been supporting since 1991.
+Additionally, all proceeds from the sale are being donated to charity, in this case the Pediatric Brain Tumor Foundation, which Honda has been supporting since 1991.

 The auction took place on Bring A Trailer, also making the car the first new vehicle ever sold on the popular collector car classifieds.
 As we discovered previously, listing a car on the site is quite the process, and not your typical click, post, Craigslist ordeal.